justinwolfe/tube-separator/README.md

 ### Download Issues

-- Make sure `yt-dlp` is installed and available in your system PATH
+- Make sure `yt-dlp` and `ffmpeg` are installed and available in your system PATH
 - Try different video URLs if one doesn't work
 - Check the server logs for detailed error messages